pombredanne/yocto-spdx/CONTRIBUTING.md

 within the community.
 To make this request, please contact the maintainers by email.

+##Copyright and licensing

+Contributors retain the copyright associated with their contributions.
+However, all code contributions shall be licensed under the terms of the MIT license, and all documentation contributions shall be licensed under the CC BY 3.0 license.

 ####All patch submissions require documentation.

 For each commit, provide a single-line summary of the change, and in the body